MicrosoftDocs/power-platform/power-platform/admin/powerapps-powershell.md

 > [!NOTE]
 > **Regarding Dynamics 365 Government Community Cloud (GCC) level 2 support:**
 >
 > The default endpoint is "prod".
-If a user wants to run a PowerShell script on the GCC environment, the -Endpoint parameter needs to be changed to "usgov" or "usgovhigh".
-DOD is not yet supported.
+If a user wants to run a PowerShell script targeting a GCC environment, the -Endpoint parameter needs to be changed to "usgov" for GCC Moderate or "usgovhigh" for GCC High.
+GCC DOD is not yet supported.
 >
 > ```powershell
 > Add-PowerAppsAccount -Endpoint "usgov"